microsoft/WhatTheHack/xxx-AzureRouteServer/Coach/Solution-01.md

 - Setup vnet peering between spokes and hub vnet.
 - Create a Azure Network Gateway in Hub vnet with SKU supporting Active/Active and BGP.
 - Setup Local Network Gateway reprenting simulated on-prem branch.
-- Deploy the provided Cisco CSR template to simulate branch (on-premises).
+- Deploy the Cisco CSR template (provided in the challange section) to simulate branch (on-premises).
 Template also creates a "Branch1" vnet.
 - Setup 2-tunnels to one active/active virtual network gateway created earlier.
-- Deploy provided Cisco CSR template to setup a central NVA (used as a BGP/Security NVA).
+- Deploy Cisco CSR template (provided in the challange section) to setup a central NVA (used as a BGP/Security NVA).
 - Deploy VMs in all vnets (including Branch).
 - Create Route Tables (UDRs) to steer traffic via NVAs for,
    - Branch VM subnet, Route to Hub/spoke vnets addres spaces (summarized should work as well) with next hop Branch NVA (CSR applaince).